EthanC43850/EthanC43850/README.md

 ### Hi there!
 I'm Ethan Constant 👋
-I'm currently in my second year studying computer science at the University of Central Florida
+I'm currently studying computer science at the University of Central Florida

 🔭 I’m currently working on ...
-* Building a VR vs PC multiplayer game for Steam release as a Unity software engineer intern @ [A Square Games & Simulations, LLC](https://asquaregamesandsimulation.com/)
+* Building a VR multiplayer game for Steam release as a Unity engineer
-* Creating a PC & mobile cross-platform online multiplayer project in the Unity engine

 <!--
 **EthanC43850/EthanC43850** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.